Student Health Services Vaccine Info

 How can I report that I have tested positive for COVID-19, am experiencing COVID-19 symptoms, or have been in contact with someone with COVID-19?

 UNCG has created a process for students, faculty, and staff to self report COVID-19 cases.
-If you experience COVID-19 symptoms, test positive for COVID-19 (or a health care provider tells you that you are presumed positive), or if someone in your immediate household tests positive, please notify the university by filling out the form at go.uncg.edu/selfreport.
-This procedure is voluntary, and the information submitted will be shared only with limited University officials to make a determination if additional cleaning and other response actions need to be taken on campus.
+If you experience COVID-19 symptoms, test positive for COVID-19 (or a health care provider tells you that you are presumed positive), or if you learn that you are a close contact of someone who tested positive for COVID-19, please notify the university by filling out the form at go.uncg.edu/selfreport.
+The information submitted will be shared only with limited University officials to make a determination if additional cleaning and other response actions need to be taken on campus.
 Employees should also notify their supervisor and contact Human Resources regarding eligibility for COVID-19 leave provisions that are currently in effect.
 Please note that completing the form does not serve as notification to your supervisor that you are not available for work.

-If you do not have internet access at the time which you need to report your case, Students should call 336-334-3129 and employees should call 336-334-5009 to complete the report.
+If you do not have internet access at the time which you need to report your case, call 336-334-4414 to complete the report.

 What happens to students who are exposed to a known case of COVID-19 or who become ill?

-Following guidelines from Guilford County Public Health and recommendations from the CDC, a member of the Student Health Services team will talk with students who are exposed to a known case of COVID-19 or who become ill to determine the best location for them to complete their isolation or quarantine period.
+Following guidelines from Guilford County Public Health and recommendations from the CDC, a member of the COVID-19 Case Management Team team will communicate with students who are exposed to a known case of COVID-19 or who become ill to determine the best location for them to complete their isolation or quarantine period.
 Many students choose to travel home if possible.
-If a student is unable to travel or has other extenuating circumstances, UNCG has 81 rooms appropriate for isolation or quarantine as needed on campus, and a protocol is in place to support them.
+If a student is unable to travel or has other extenuating circumstances, UNCG has rooms appropriate for isolation or quarantine as needed on campus, and a protocol is in place to support them.

 As a UNCG employee, how can I protect myself and others?
 What if I feel sick or test positive?

 Employees who are symptomatic or test positive and are in isolation should work with their healthcare providers to monitor their progress.
-Employees must meet the criteria specified by the CDC prior to returning to campus for work.
-Once an individual believes he or she has met the criteria for coming out of isolation, they must provide documentation from a health official confirming that they meet the criteria and can return to the workplace and campus activities.
-Supervisors will receive an email from HR or Faculty Personnel Service.
+Employees must meet the criteria specified by the University prior to returning to campus for work.
+As an individual in isolation approaches the end of their isolation period, a representative from the UNCG Case Management Team will contact the individual regarding their return to campus work, class, and activities.
+Supervisors will receive an email from the Case Management System when the employee has been cleared to return to on campus activities.

 COVID-19 Vaccination FAQ